yanis-dlmr/practical-tools/docs/airfoil/index.md

 ## Introduction

 This tool has been developped in order to analyse airfoils through a theorical approach.
-Thanks to this tool, you can get the lift, the drag, the moment and the pressure coefficient of an airfoil and compare them to the experimental values.
+Thanks to this tool, you can get the lift, the moment and the pressure coefficient of an airfoil and compare them to the experimental values.

 ## Profiles